EmilsBlinds/TheBackrooms/README.md

 Your goal is to find a way out of the place you're trapped in, (e.g. find key and then an exit door), while evading the evil entity that's chasing you.

-The evil entities will emit a ambient sound, by which you can tell how close it is to you, if it catches you, the game ends.
+The evil entities will emit an ambient sound, by which you can tell how close it is to you, if it catches you, the game ends.

 Pressing _Shift_ will make you run, but you have a stamina bar which you have to keep in check.